-The certificates are based on the "Turkey Value Basket" (see column "Underlying Instrument (UL)" in the excerpt of the offering; FT, line 10 - 12).
+The certificates are based on the "Russian Steel Basket" (see column "Underlying Instrument (UL)" in the excerpt of the offering; FT, line 10 - 12).

-On the issue date the Turkey Value Basket consists of the following shares, weighted according to the below enclosed table.
-The initial value of the Turkey Value Basket is fixed with EUR 100,according to the closing prices on 25th July 2007:
+1. At the beginning of the subscription period the Basket consists of the following shares, weighted according to the below enclosed table.
+The initial value of the Basket will be fixed with EUR 10,-: